-How many staff, volunteers and service users does your charity have?
+How many volunteers and employees does your charity have?

-Does your charity have any assets, such as money or property?
+Does your charity have any assets, such as property?

-Does your charity carry our regular risk assessments*, training programmes and inspections?
+Does your charity carry out regular risk assessments*, training programmes and inspections?

-Do your staff or volunteers have contact with at-risk children or adults?
+Do your staff or volunteers have contact with vulnerable children or vulnerable adults?

 *Remember, you’ll need to retain your risk assessments for evidence in the event of a claim.
 Visit the Health & Safety Executive website if you need guidance on how to complete effective risk assessments.

-If your organisation has an income under £100,000, get an instant online quote with Zurich here.
+If your organisation has an income under £250,000, get an instant online quote with Markel Direct here.

 If your needs are slightly more complex, simply request a quote with us and our specialist charity team will get in touch to discuss your requirements.

-Small charity insurance with Zurich can include the following covers:
+Small charity insurance with Markel Direct can include the following covers: